SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Experiments

-\textbf{Model Performance} We will pay much attention to the model performances of the mix mode and the layered mode since their strategies intentionally skip the global split finding on every tree node.
-Table \ref{performance-2} shows the performances.
-The mix mode and the layered mode further speed up the training, they have slight performance loss in comparison to local baseline and default setting, but losses are minor.
-According to our experiments, these two mode sometimes have to take few more epochs to catch up with the performances of default setting.
-But from the result of \textit{Epsilon} data set, we believe that the mix mode and the layered mode are still a good choice for accelerating training when the data set contains high dimensional features and features are balanced distributed.
+We will pay much attention to the model performance of SecureBoost+ with the mix tree mode and the layered tree mode since their strategies intentionally skip the global split finding on every tree node.
+The results are shown in Table \ref{auc_performance}.
+SecureBoost+\_Mix and SecureBoost+\_Layered have slight performance loss compared to XGBoost and SecureBoost+\_Ciphertext, but the losses are very small.
+According to our experimental analysis, the two mode sometimes require a few more trees to catch up with the performances of SecureBoost+\_Ciphertext.
+But from the result of \textit{Epsilon} data set, we believe that the two training mechanism can obviously accelerate training when the data set contains high dimensional features and features are balanced distributed.